Kelly O'Neil - NYC Writer

-Queens has plenty of indoor play spaces with open play hours for when it's too cold, too rainy, or too hot for the kids to run around outside.
+From Queens' formerly industrial waterfront to deep in the borough, family-friendly amenities are on the upswing in the borough.
+It already has plenty of indoor play spaces with open play hours for when it's too cold, too rainy, or too hot for the kids to run around outside.
 In fact, it has more than Manhattan and is gaining on Brooklyn.

 Bonus: All of these spots host birthday parties, too, and most are much more affordable than their Manhattan competitors.

 I first learned about Good Day Play Cafe in Bayside, Queens from three friends who raved after its June 2016 opening.
 They had me at Stumptown coffee and cold brew, but after hearing about the Hinoki cypress wood cube sensory pit and indoor play area, I knew I had to check it out with my kids, ages 6, 4, and 9 months.
 The thoughtfully designed space features an engaging and unique play area and a cafe serving delicious eats, making it an ideal destination for families with young kids.

 Western Queens just gained a new indoor play space for kids with the opening of Sunnyside Plays in, of course, Sunnyside.
 My family was super excited to have a new indoor playground so close to our neighborhood.
 In fact, we were amazed when we saw our 7-month-old son start crawling there for the first time.
 We are already making memories.